 This is Dolores with Maximón’s girlfriend.
 Read about the trickster, Maximón, if you're interested in the cultural background.

-The embroidery in Santiago is stunning - in addition to the huipil (blouse) Dolores made herself and is wearing, another example, and a closeup of her husband’s traditional pants (also hand embroidered by Dolores.
+The embroidery in Santiago is stunning!
+In addition to the huipil (blouse) Dolores made herself and is wearing, here is another example and a closeup of her husband’s traditional pants (also hand embroidered by Dolores.

 Kathy bought a hoody embellished with traditional fabric from this young woman.